 As the book starts out, Artie’s on a short vacation in the Caribbean while Casey’s a Tulane University student in New Orleans.
 Somehow they have to get back together in spite of the odds.

 The Pulse is written in such a way that you’ll imagine yourself right where the characters are.
 They’re not super survivalists with military backgrounds and endless knowledge and survival skills.

-The story’s also not a nonstop action thriller, but there are plenty of jarring dramatic moments.
+The story’s not what you’d call a nonstop action thriller, but there are plenty of jarring dramatic moments.
 Suspense builds in the latter part of the book and leads to an unexpected ending.

 The Pulse is an easy, enjoyable read.
 You’ll be surprised by the preparedness tidbits you pick up from the conversations and experiences of the characters.
 Scott says friends and some family members understand the value of his books on bugging out after they’ve read this one.

-The down side to The Pulse is that it is rather lengthy at nearly 400 pages.
+The down side to this book is that it is rather lengthy at nearly 400 pages.
 But stay with it.
 You’ll realize it’s worth reading when you get to the end.

-Though the story flows well, there’s more technical infrmation about boats than I cared to know.
-But one Amazon reviewer appreciated the accuracy about sailing.
+Though the story flows well, there’s more technical information about boats than I cared to know.
+But an Amazon reviewer appreciated the accuracy about sailing.

 A welcome addition to the book would be a few pictures or sketches.
 Also I think readers might appreciate a couple of maps of the geographical areas featured in the story, such as the Louisiana swamp area where significant action takes place.

 - General items to put in a bug out bag

 - Why Scott prefers putting his own bug out bag together instead of buying a commercial kit